Ismaestro/angular-example-app/README.md

 `npm run sme` - Builds and runs source map explorer, really cool :)

-`npm run release` - Builds and runs source map explorer, really cool :)
+`npm run release` - Creates a new release using standard-version

 **Windows: use precompilation to speed up**
 `tsc --project tsconfig.json`